 Nneoma D. Emeka

-Nneoma Emeka is a determined and hardworking junior pursuing a Finance degree at Georgia State University’s J. Mack Robinson College of Business (GSU).
+Nneoma Emeka is a determined, hardworking junior pursuing a Finance degree at Georgia State University’s J. Mack Robinson College of Business (Georgia State University).
 She is highly passionate about problem-solving, which has assisted her in leveraging her creative and strategic thinking strengths to bring a unique and fresh perspective to any situation.
 This love of strategic problem solving led Nneoma to focus her interests in consulting, strategy operations, and business development.
-To pursue these interests, Nneoma has accumulated hands-on experience through customer-facing roles at Apple and Hyland Software.
+Nneoma has accumulated hands-on experience through customer-facing roles at Apple and Hyland Software to pursue these interests.
 Nneoma has also participated in leadership programs hosted by consulting companies, such as PwC, Protiviti, and the Boston Consulting Group.
 In August 2021, she participated in an Exxon-sponsored ELC Diversity Case Competition and secured first place out of twenty-four teams.
 She is an active member of Management Leadership for Tomorrow, SEO Success, and The Executive Leadership Council.
 She is also a creative at heart and enjoys photography, creative writing, exploring museums, and giving back to her immediate community.